vesiz/ng-academy/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.

+## Install
+Run `npm install -g json-server` to install json-server globally.
+Run `npm install` in the root directiry to install all the node modules.

 ## Development server

+Run `json-server --watch ./db/db.json -m ./node_modules/json-server-auth` to start the json server.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding